kyonofx/mlcgmd/README.md

 python train.py --config-name train_battery
 ```

 We use `hydra` for config management.
-Command line argument can be passed in conveniently.
+Command-line argument can be passed in conveniently.
 For example, if you want to a higher radius cut-off of `9.0`, with the battery dataset, simply do:

 ```
 python train.py --config-name train_battery model.radius=9